-History 216, a College of William and Mary introductory-level seminar, forms the centerpiece of the Pre-Collegiate Summer Program.
+History 216 (now also differentiated as 217 and 218), a College of William and Mary introductory-level seminar, forms the centerpiece of the Pre-Collegiate Summer Program.
 In this undergraduate course, participants earn four academic credits by engaging in college-level studies of America's past.
-History 216 offers students a choice of taking one of two classes:

 This immersive course will include a high degree of interaction with people actively engaged in researching and presenting the American past.
 There will be special talks and performances by interpreters, behind-the-scenes tours with curators and archaeologists, and conversations with historians and other scholars who are working in the field of American history in the seventeenth, eighteenth, and nineteenth centuries.

 Above all, there will be discussion, both formal and impromptu, about every aspect of the course.
 Participants in the Pre-Collegiate Program will be divided into seminars of no more than a dozen students, each seminar with its own instructor selected from advanced doctoral candidates and recent Ph.D.s in History and American Studies at the College of William and Mary.
 Students will have nightly readings to prepare for the next day's field trips and studies.
 Their afternoon seminars will meet for in-depth discussions of the readings and morning site visits.
 Professor James Whittenburg, Pullen Professor of History in the Lyon G. Tyler Department of History, College of William and Mary, heads the instructional staff and will be with the Pre-Collegiate students every day.

 Students will also produce analytical essays in electronic journals of their readings and site visits, to examine and reflect upon what they saw, heard, said, touched, and read --and especially how this has reinforced, contradicted, or extended their understanding of the American past.
 Their writings will focus on weekly thematic studies of American history.